FAQs

 Is there a fee to donate to the AKC PPB?

-There is no charge to for donations to the AKC PPB.
+There is no charge to donate to the AKC PPB.

 Is there a fee for Parent Clubs to participate in the AKC PPB?